-In keeping with the policy that an insurer should be diligent in the investigation and settlement of insurance claims, the Florida legislature enacted Florida Statute §627.70131 which applies to certain types of insurance claims.
+In keeping with the public policy that an insurer should be diligent in the investigation and settlement of insurance claims, the Florida legislature enacted Florida Statute §627.70131 which applies to certain types of insurance claims.
 In relevant part, subsection (5)(a) imposes a duty on an insurer to pay or deny your claim within 90 days of receiving notice of the claim by a policyholder.
 Thus, when an insured submits a claim to its insurer, the 90-day investigation period is triggered, and the insurer is expected to have completed its investigation and have either paid of denied the claim in full or in part.
 Pursuant to subsection (4) of this statute, this statutory duty only applies to residential property insurers.
-Thus, cases not involving residential property claims will not trigger this statutory duty
+Thus, cases not involving residential property claims will not trigger this statutory duty.

 The only exception to this statutory duty is if the insurer is reasonably prevented from paying out the claim by factors that are outside of the insurer’s control.
 Examples that could be found to have reasonably prevented an insurer from paying the claim include acts of god, impossibility of performance, or acts carried out by the insured, such as fraud or misrepresentation, that necessarily bring into question the claim’s legitimacy and that typically would prolong the investigation period.
 This exception is narrow, and generally an insurer will not be allowed to escape this statutory duty.